jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Still fact knowledge cannot be neglected.
 For example, consider a doctor, who needs his cheat sheet, in order to conduct open heart surgery.
 Or an accountant who has to look up the meaning of working capital, every time it shows up.
 Fact knowledge in the above cases is neccesary, because it is needed immediately.
 A doctor who does not know his facts may loose lives, an accountant who does not know his vokaulary is nearly useless in any kind of nagotiation.
 The constraining factor in both cases being time.
 These examples show that in order to assess for capabilitie a marriage of (semi) closed quesions and open questions is neccessary.

 With E-exams it is fairly easy to implement _partial_ open book exams that allow for both open and closed task formats.
 E-exams can achive this by enacting per question time constraints.
 Closed questions are imposed with a short answer frame that leaves no time for looking up the actual answer.
 Further, access to question must be restricted after the time frame has expired.
+This results in a strict question taking order.
+Students must not be allowed to jump between questions.
+Also it is important for questions in order to enforce _singele question time restrictions_ to be displayed on at a time.

+**Requirements:**

+- Exams must allow for singe question time restrictions.
+- Question access must be restricted after answering the question.
+- Questions must be displayable one at a time.

 <!--
 These partial open book exams can be realized through time constraints.
 E-exams can thus provide an environment that resembles real world problems more closely.